 Finally, it is important to document the life of the nonprofit organization.
 Perhaps most importantly, nonprofit leaders should consider how best to honor its staff, board, and volunteers for all of their hard work and dedication to helping fulfill the mission of the organization over the years.
 Standing ovations are always appreciated!

-Consult with a Trained Choreographer Like CRI’s Nonprofit CPAs
+Consult with CRI’s Nonprofit CPAs